Achilles Tendon Repair

 - Infection: A deep infection following an Achilles tendon repair can be a devastating problem.
 Often, an infection will occur if there is an associated wound healing problem that allows bacteria from the outside world to reach the actual Achilles tendon.
 Treatment may require not only antibiotics, but potentially the removal of all suture materials and, in some instances, removal of the tendon itself.
 One may even need the participation of a plastic surgeon to get the skin to heal.

 - Re-rupture of the Achilles tendon: The Achilles tendon can re-rupture after a repair.
 With surgery, re-rupture rates range from 2-5%.
 These tendon re-ruptures can occur at any time in the recovery process, but commonly occur 6-18 months (or longer) after the original surgery.
 Historically the rate of Achilles re-rupture was higher if one chose to treat the Achilles rupture without surgery (7-12%).
-Functional rehabilitation programs have lowered the re-rupture rate in this latter group, though research studies vary in whether they find that the re-rupture rate is exactly the same with or without surgery in the setting of a functional rehabilitation protocol.
+Functional rehabilitation programs have lowered the re-rupture rate in this latter group, though research studies vary in whether they find that the re-rupture rate is similar with or without surgery in the setting of a functional rehabilitation protocol.

 Previously edited by Vinod K. Panchbhavi, MD